pedroCX486/duckdns_dotnet_updater/README.md

 - You pass as arguments to the application the information needed, eg.: `duckdns.exe your-duckdns-token subdomainname`
 - If you want the application to run indefinitely every x amount of minutes, then:
 `duckdns.exe your-duckdns-token subdomainname loop 10`
-- Publish profiles are available to publish to most desktop platforms.
+- Publish profiles are available to publish to most desktop platforms (Win, Mac, Linux - all on X86_64, ARM and ARM64).
-- Requires .NET6
+- Requires .NET6 to compile.

 ## License